Minerva Silicon Valley's Team brings a wide range of experience, skills and insights to serve you.

 Director of Research & Operations

-Kanako is an expert on financial analysis and research.
+Kanako excels in project management, financial analysis and research.
 She held senior positions in corporate banking and capital markets, in New York, Tokyo and London for Nippon Credit Bank, Chase and the European Bank for Reconstruction and Development, respectively.
 More recently, Kanako has focused on Microfinance and Sustainability, working initially for Opportunity Fund.
 She worked for two years in business development at Sustainable Silicon Valley helping to catalyze changes for a better & more sustainable Bay Area and joined Minerva leading business development in 2016.
-Kanako earned her MS in business as a Sloan Fellow at London Business School, and her MA in Economics and International Relations from The Johns Hopkins University SAIS.
+Kanako earned her MS in business as a Sloan Fellow at London Business School, and her MA in Economics and International Relations from The Johns Hopkins University, SAIS.
 Her BA is in English Literature from Kansai University in Osaka.
 She is currently enrolled in the Advanced Program in Sustainable Management at UC Berkeley.